zama-ai/fhevm/docs/getting_started/write_contract/hardhat.md

 npx hardhat coverage
 ```

-Then open the file `coverage/index.html` to see the coverage results.
-This will increase security by pointing out missing branches not covered yet by the current test suite.
+After running the command, open the `coverage/index.html` file to view the results.
+This helps identify any missing branches not covered by the current test suite, increasing the security of your contracts.

+#### Important note
-**Notice :** Due to limitations in the `solidity-coverage` package, the coverage computation in fhEVM does not support tests involving the `evm_snapshot`hardhat testing method, however, this method is still supported when running tests in mocked mode!
-In case you are using hardhat snapshots, we recommend you to end your test description by the`[skip-on-coverage]` tag.
-Here is a concrete example for illustration purpose:
+Due to limitations in the `solidity-coverage` package, coverage computation in fhEVM does not support tests involving the `evm_snapshot` Hardhat testing method.
+However, this method is still supported when running tests in mocked mode.
+If you are using Hardhat snapshots, we recommend to end your your test description with the `[skip-on-coverage]` tag to to avoid coverage issues.
+Here is an example:

 ```js
 import { expect } from 'chai';